Q: What is NRA Firearms For Freedom?

 Q: How will my firearms be handled?

 If you decide that giving firearms to the NRA is part of your plan, rest assured that whether they are selected for the National Firearms Museum or bound for auction, all firearms will be handled with the utmost of care and following the strictest procedures.
-Once your gift is committed to the NRA or one of its charitable affiliates, the management and disposition become the fiduciary responsibility of the NRA Treasurer's Office, led by Treasurer and Chief Financial Officer Wilson H. Phillips Jr. From there, NRA staff or their designated representatives handle each step of the process.
+Once your gift is committed to the NRA or one of its charitable affiliates, the management and disposition become the fiduciary responsibility of the NRA Treasurer's Office, led by Treasurer and Chief Financial Officer Sonya Rowling.
+From there, NRA staff or their designated representatives handle each step of the process.

 Firearms selected for the National Firearms Museum come under the best curatorial care.
 Those bound for auction are handled equally meticulously.